 What is a Blockchain Indexer?

 Blockchain data is stored sequentially and is difficult to query directly.
 Building decentralized apps often involves navigating raw, unstructured blockchain data, which is complex and time-consuming.
-Blockchain indexers solve this by transforming scattered onchain data into streamlined, structured databases that power fast, efficient apps.
+A blockchain indexer for dApp development solves this by transforming scattered onchain data into streamlined, structured databases that power fast, efficient apps and give Web3 developers a reliable data retrieval layer.
 This post covers how blockchain indexers work, why they matter, and what to look for when choosing one.

 What is a blockchain indexer?